sysfce2/librats/ARCHITECTURE.md

 librats is a high-performance C++17 peer-to-peer networking library.
-It gives you encrypted P2P connections, peer discovery (DHT, mDNS), NAT traversal, pub/sub messaging, file transfer and more — exposed to C++, C, Node.js, Java, Python and Android.
+It gives you encrypted P2P connections, peer discovery (DHT, mDNS), NAT traversal, pub/sub messaging, file transfer and more — exposed to C++, C, Node.js, Java, Python, React Native, Android and iOS.
 This document explains the *shape* of the system: the layers, the key classes, the threading model, and the one design rule that everything else follows.